Chapter 2: The Writing Process 1: Preparing

 - Distinguish between communication channels to determine which is most appropriate for particular situations.

 Like communication in general, good writing comes from following a process.
-Between an author hatching an idea and the audience reading and understanding that idea, the writing process enables the author to craft messages in a time-efficient manner that ultimately meets the needs of the audience.
-Without following a four-stage process from (1) preparing to (2) information gathering, to (3) drafting, to (4) editing through to sending the message (see Fig. 2 below), an author can waste plenty of their own time writing what doesn’t need to be written and wasting the reader’s time by confusing them with a message that doesn’t meet their needs.
-The next four chapters deal with each of these four writing stages, dividing them into several steps that, when followed as a matter of habit, can save you time by helping you write no more or less than you need to in achieving your professional communication goals.
+Between you hatching an idea and your audience reading and understanding that idea, the writing process enables the author to craft messages in a time-efficient manner that ultimately meets the needs of the audience.
+Without following the four-stage process of (1) preparing, (2) information gathering, (3) drafting, and (4) editing before sending a message (see Fig. 2 below), you may find yourself wasting your own time writing unnecessarily and wasting your reader’s time by confusing them with a message that doesn’t make sense to them or meet their needs.
+The next four chapters deal with each of these four writing stages, dividing them further into several steps that, when followed as a matter of habit, can save you time by helping you write no more or less than what you need to in order to achieve your professional communication goals.

 Figure 2: The four-stage writing process and Stage 1 breakdown